Laurie Brown is a skilled speaker, trainer, facilitator, and coach with a passion for helping people improve their communication skills.

 How has your acting experience influenced your corporate work?

 As an actor, I learned how to take direction and listen, and I learned how to work with other people.
-I also got a lot of practice using visual, vocal, and verbal communication – three elements that are the foundation my work today.
+I also got a lot of practice using visual, vocal, and verbal communication – three elements that are the foundation of my work today.

 What are your favorite topics to facilitate?